wmjordan/Codist/README.md

    This option works with subsequently opened new document windows.
 Existing document windows won't be affected.

 2. Within the *Extra line margins* group box, you can adjust margins between lines to make code text more readable.

-4. In the *Misc* section you can control whether line numbers are drawn on the editor scrollbar.

-   Someone who hates Quick Info can check the *Hide Quick Info until Shift is Pressed*, so Quick Info would not pop up until we pressed Shift key and hover the mouse cursor on to the code.

-   *Selection info* will show you how many characters and lines are selected.

 # Acknowledgements
 I have learned a lot from the following extension projects.